 123 Reg’s hosting plans are slightly better, but not by much.
 It has great speeds for a UK audience, but its uptime is rather poor, and there’s no uptime guarantee on most plans.
 It’s also missing some essential features, like an SSL certificate, automatic backups, and integrated caching.
 Given that its pricing is pretty average, 123 Reg is just not worth it.

 Personally, I’d go with Hostinger instead.
-Hostinger’s Single shared hosting plan is much cheaper and actually includes critical features that GoDaddy and 123 Reg are missing: a free SSL certificate, an email account, caching, and CDN access.
+Hostinger’s Single shared hosting plan1 is much cheaper and actually includes critical features that GoDaddy and 123 Reg are missing: a free SSL certificate, an email account, caching, and CDN access.
 Speed and uptime are both outstanding, and there’s even a UK data center.

 GoDaddy 123 Reg